farookahmedalishaik/chat-intent-pipeline/README.md

 ## License
 This project is open-sourced under the **MIT License**.
 You are free to use, modify, and distribute this code, provided the original license and copyright notice are included.
 The dataset used in this project is subject to its own licensing terms on Kaggle.
 Please refer to the original Kaggle dataset page for specific details regarding its usage rights.

-1)Promotions & Discounts&sales &qureis related to promotions or discount

-Examples: “Do you have any promo codes?”
-“Is there a student discount?”

-which month will get huge discounts..?

-does prmotional offer apply to my kids

-can i forward my discount coupon or promtion couopon to someone in my famiily

-when does the promoiton offer ends

-when doe sht discount ends

-what are the discounts for vaious kinds

-2)Feedback / Suggestions / Thank You”

-3)“Opening Hours / Business Policies”